How to Use HTML5 Fullscreen API

 }

-image styles
+Example image styles CSS

-I decided to display the icon in the <span> element using :after pseudo-element, so that later we can change the icon easily through CSS using the content attribute.
+I decided to display the icon in the <span> element using the :after pseudo-element, so that later we can change the icon easily through CSS using the content attribute.

 .html5-fullscreen-api .fs-button:after {